Clear House Accountants Clear House Accountants

 Leasehold Service Charge

 It’s quite rare to observe the landlords taking back the possession of the house or flat from the leaseholders.
-However, it is common to observe the landlords serving a section 146 notice to force leaseholders to pay the due arrears.
-Furthermore, they might wish to come under an agreement if the leaseholder has violated the terms of the lease.
+However, it is common to observe the landlords serving a Section 146 notice to force leaseholders to pay the due arrears.
+Furthermore, they might wish to come under an agreement if the leaseholder has violated the terms of the lease.ย

 Notable changes in Government Policies